marvinlabs/android-slideshow-widget/README.md

 To get you started with picture slide shows, we have created a few useful adapters:

-  - `SimpleImageResourceAdapter` will allow you to show a list of application resource drawables
+  - `ResourceBitmapAdapter` will allow you to show a list of application resource drawables
-  - `RemoteImageResourceAdapter` will allow you to show a list of images that are loaded from the Internet.
+  - `RemoteBitmapAdapter` will allow you to show a list of images that are loaded from the Internet.

 ### SlideTransitionFactory